 - Gluten (wheat, barley, rye)

-An elimination diet involves completely removing all possible trigger foods from your diet.
-Then once you eliminate everything for a couple weeks, start to add one food back at a time – usually a couple weeks apart.
+An elimination diet involves removing all possible trigger foods from your diet.
+Then, once you have eliminated all these foods for a few weeks, you can add one food back at a time.

-You can also refer to our list of the best foods for stroke recovery to get ideas for your grocery list.
+Check out our list of the best foods for stroke recovery to get ideas for foods that won’t trigger your anxiety.

-We hope this mindful approach to treating anxiety after stroke helps you find peace.
+We hope this guide to coping with anxiety after stroke helps you find peace.